sikuli/sikuli/docs/source/region.rst

 		**Side Effects**

-		1. 	*FindFailed*: If the find fails (no match can be found, whose similarity is equal or greater than the minimum similarity of the pattern) and exception handling is turned on (which is the default) an exception FindFailed is raised.
+		  *FindFailed*: If the find fails (no match can be found, whose similarity is equal or greater than the minimum similarity of the pattern) and exception handling is turned on (which is the default) an :ref:`exception	FindFailed <ExceptionFindFailed>`
+			is raised.
 If the script does not handle the exception, the script is stopped, with a message about the exception.

-		2.	*lastMatches*: a reference to the returned iterator object containing the found matches is stored with the region that was searched.
+		  *lastMatches*: a reference to the returned iterator object containing the found matches is stored with the region that was searched.
 It can be accessed using getLastMatches() afterwards.
 How to iterate through an iterator of matches is documented here.